Twisted commutativity and conjugacy ratio in groups: Preliminaries

 \section{Preliminaries}

-We start by recalling and proving the necessary concepts on twisted conjugacy, Reidemeister numbers and fixed subgroups, and by establishing connections between \(\tdc(\phi, F)\) and the Reidemeister number of \(\phi\) for a finite group \(F\).
+We start by recalling and proving the necessary concepts on twisted conjugacy, Reidemeister numbers and fixed subgroups, and by establishing connections between the Reidemeister number of \(\phi\) and the \(\tdc(\phi, F)\) for a finite group \(F\).
 We also set up the basic notation for growth in infinite groups.